Skip to content Skip to footer

 • The supplier complies with the Act.

-• Clarke Willmott will be immediately notified should the supplier have reason to believe failure of any of its requirements.
+• We will be immediately notified should the supplier have reason to believe failure of any of its requirements; and

-• Breach of supplier compliance will entitle Clarke Willmott to terminate the contract.
+• Breach of supplier compliance will entitle us to terminate the contract.

 Through this, we are satisfied that our current suppliers make sufficient effort to ensure they do not have any involvement with human trafficking and slavery.
-Our suppliers also assure Clarke Willmott they continue to screen their own suppliers to ensure compliance with the Act.
+Our suppliers also assure us they continue to screen their own suppliers to ensure compliance with the Act.

 If any responses are deemed unsatisfactory, our continued relationship with them will be determined by our Audit and Risk Committee.
 Similar assessments are carried out when considering the slavery and human trafficking risks of each new service supplier.

-Our firm-wide procurement process has been maintained to reflect Clarke Willmott’s commitment to preventing human trafficking and slavery.
-Our procurement process ensures that, despite the size and complexity of the firm’s supplier needs, sufficient due diligence is carried out on all the firm’s prospective suppliers, no matter the size or relationship.
+Our firm-wide procurement process has been maintained to reflect our commitment to preventing human trafficking and slavery.
+Our procurement process ensures that, despite the size and complexity of our supplier needs, sufficient due diligence is carried out on all our prospective suppliers, no matter the size or relationship.

-The firm’s Risk Management and Compliance Team continue to monitor and improve, where necessary, all Clarke Willmott’s policies which are relevant to the prevention of slavery and human trafficking.
+Our Risk Management and Compliance team continue to monitor and improve, where necessary, all our policies which are relevant to the prevention of slavery and human trafficking.

 Training

-All management and staff undergo training regarding the firm’s policies to ensure that all employees understand our shared values and comply with our statutory obligations including those set out in the Act.
-We maintain a live database of all policies, which staff can readily access on the firm’s intranet.
-The firm’s Knowledge Services & Risk Management and Compliance teams are tasked with ensuring the firm’s policies are maintained and updated on a regular basis and all members are responsible for ensuring that all members of staff adhere to the firm’s values, standards and obligations.
+All management and staff undergo training regarding our policies to ensure that all employees understand our shared values and comply with our statutory obligations including those set out in the Act.
+We maintain a live database of all policies, which staff can readily access on our intranet.
+Our Risk Management and Compliance team are tasked with ensuring our policies are maintained and updated on a regular basis and all members are responsible for ensuring that all members of staff adhere to our values, standards and obligations.

 Clarke Willmott’s Wider Commitment to Preventing Modern Slavery

-Clarke Willmott has previously supported Unseen, a charity which raises awareness of modern slavery and human trafficking.
-The firm is proud of its relationship with Unseen and learned from the valuable work that they do.
+We have previously supported Unseen, a charity which raises awareness of modern slavery and human trafficking.
+We are proud of our relationship with Unseen and learned from the valuable work that they do.

-The firm pledged to work with Llamau (the chosen charity for the Cardiff office) in 2021.
+We pledged to work with Llamau (the chosen charity for the Cardiff office) in 2021 and again in 2025.
 Llamau supports young people and women experiencing homelessness.
-Quite often, as a result of slavery & human trafficking, young people and women can find themselves alone, without a support system, in an unfamiliar country.
-Due to the covid-19 pandemic, Clarke Willmott extended the support for this charity through the 2022/2023 financial year, with support coming to an end on 30 April 2023.
-Our community strategy for the current financial year focuses on improving social mobility and we partner with the Social Mobility Foundation.
-Each of our 7 offices also chooses to work with a local charity to support social mobility in the local area.
+Quite often, as a result of slavery and human trafficking, young people and women can find themselves alone, without a support system, in an unfamiliar country.
+Due to the COVID-19 pandemic, we extended the support for this charity through the 2022/2023 financial year, with support coming to an end on 30 April 2023.
+Our community strategy for the current financial year focuses on improving social mobility and we have partnered with the Social Mobility Foundation.
+Each of our seven offices also chooses to work with a local charity to support social mobility in the local area.

 Key Performance Indicators